 The nonviolent part of NVC is intended in the same way Gandhi used the term.
 Rosenberg writes that “words often lead to hurt and pain.”
 Violence is a very emotionally charged word, and I was left wondering whether labelling language as violent might actually amplify the impact.

 Various bits and pieces included in the book appear in a similar way in other approaches.
 Rosenberg writes that “you make me feel…” is a way of denying personal responsibility, which is similar to the stance in dialectical behaviour therapy (DBT).
-He also cautions against “shoulding,” which also comes up in cognitive behavioural therapy (CBT).
+He also cautions against “shoulding,” something that also comes up in cognitive behavioural therapy (CBT).

 The book lays out the four essential components of NVC: